ivan-kiselev/datadog-assignment/README.md

 ## Testing

-Tests only cover parser part of the programm, to run them:
+Tests only cover the parser part of the program, to run them:

 ```
 cargo test